Dover (NYSE:DOV) PT Raised to $155.00 at Barclays

-Dover (NYSE:DOV) had its price objective lifted by equities researchers at Barclays from $145.00 to $155.00 in a research report issued to clients and investors on Tuesday, The Fly reports.
-The firm presently has an “overweight” rating on the industrial products company’s stock.
-Barclays‘s price target points to a potential upside of 11.45% from the company’s current price.
+Dover (NYSE:DOV) had its price target upped by Barclays from $145.00 to $155.00 in a report released on Tuesday morning, Benzinga reports.
+The brokerage currently has an overweight rating on the industrial products company’s stock.

-Other equities research analysts have also issued reports about the company.
-Zacks Investment Research lowered Dover from a “buy” rating to a “hold” rating and set a $130.00 price objective for the company. in a research note on Tuesday, December 22nd.
-Wolfe Research lowered Dover from an “outperform” rating to a “peer perform” rating and upped their price objective for the stock from $122.00 to $135.00 in a research note on Tuesday, December 8th.
-Morgan Stanley upped their price objective on Dover from $134.00 to $137.00 and gave the stock an “equal weight” rating in a research note on Friday, January 29th.
-Finally, Oppenheimer reiterated a “hold” rating on shares of Dover in a research note on Wednesday, January 27th.
-Six research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-The stock has a consensus rating of “Hold” and an average price target of $128.22.
+A number of other equities analysts also recently weighed in on DOV.
+Zacks Investment Research downgraded Dover from a buy rating to a hold rating and set a $130.00 target price on the stock. in a report on Tuesday, December 22nd.
+Oppenheimer reiterated a hold rating on shares of Dover in a report on Wednesday, January 27th.
+Morgan Stanley upped their target price on Dover from $137.00 to $147.00 and gave the company an equal weight rating in a report on Monday.
+Finally, Deutsche Bank Aktiengesellschaft increased their price objective on Dover from $133.00 to $143.00 and gave the stock a hold rating in a report on Tuesday.
+Six equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+Dover presently has a consensus rating of Hold and an average price target of $132.00.

+The firm also recently disclosed a quarterly dividend, which was paid on Monday, March 15th.
+Stockholders of record on Friday, March 5th were given a $0.495 dividend.
+The ex-dividend date of this dividend was Thursday, February 25th.
+This represents a $1.98 annualized dividend and a dividend yield of 1.43%.
+Dover’s dividend payout ratio is 33.39%.

-In other Dover news, SVP Ivonne M. Cabrera sold 3,617 shares of the stock in a transaction dated Monday, March 8th.
-The shares were sold at an average price of $133.00, for a total transaction of $481,061.00.
-Following the completion of the transaction, the senior vice president now owns 21,454 shares of the company’s stock, valued at approximately $2,853,382.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-0.98% of the stock is owned by corporate insiders.
+In related news, SVP Ivonne M. Cabrera sold 3,617 shares of the firm’s stock in a transaction on Monday, March 8th.
+The stock was sold at an average price of $133.00, for a total value of $481,061.00.
+Following the completion of the transaction, the senior vice president now directly owns 21,454 shares of the company’s stock, valued at $2,853,382.
+The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+0.98% of the stock is currently owned by corporate insiders.

-Several large investors have recently made changes to their positions in DOV.
-FMR LLC lifted its holdings in shares of Dover by 32.3% in the 1st quarter.
-FMR LLC now owns 167,288 shares of the industrial products company’s stock valued at $15,692,000 after acquiring an additional 40,841 shares during the last quarter.
-AXA S.A. lifted its stake in Dover by 45.2% in the third quarter.
-AXA S.A. now owns 11,156 shares of the industrial products company’s stock worth $1,208,000 after purchasing an additional 3,474 shares during the last quarter.
-Guggenheim Capital LLC lifted its stake in Dover by 168.0% in the third quarter.
-Guggenheim Capital LLC now owns 25,778 shares of the industrial products company’s stock worth $2,794,000 after purchasing an additional 16,159 shares during the last quarter.
-Cetera Advisor Networks LLC lifted its stake in Dover by 8.3% in the third quarter.
-Cetera Advisor Networks LLC now owns 2,354 shares of the industrial products company’s stock worth $255,000 after purchasing an additional 181 shares during the last quarter.
-Finally, Profund Advisors LLC bought a new stake in Dover in the third quarter worth about $215,000.
-82.70% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of the business.
+Royal London Asset Management Ltd. boosted its stake in Dover by 4.9% during the first quarter.
+Royal London Asset Management Ltd. now owns 54,925 shares of the industrial products company’s stock worth $7,532,000 after buying an additional 2,575 shares in the last quarter.
+HighPoint Advisor Group LLC acquired a new stake in Dover during the first quarter worth $216,000.
+NuWave Investment Management LLC boosted its stake in Dover by 817.1% during the first quarter.
+NuWave Investment Management LLC now owns 321 shares of the industrial products company’s stock worth $44,000 after buying an additional 286 shares in the last quarter.
+Everence Capital Management Inc. acquired a new stake in Dover during the first quarter worth $720,000.
+Finally, Fulton Bank N.A. boosted its stake in shares of Dover by 6.2% in the 1st quarter.
+Fulton Bank N.A. now owns 4,946 shares of the industrial products company’s stock valued at $679,000 after purchasing an additional 288 shares in the last quarter.
+Hedge funds and other institutional investors own 82.70% of the company’s stock.

 About Dover